stat/rs-accountant/README.md

 ## Architectural Evolution & Performance

-The engine was optimized for a large (1GB, 35M transactions) dataset.
-Several architectures were tested to find the right balance of parallelism and overhead.
+The engine was optimized for large datasets (~1GB, 35M transactions).
+Several architectures were tested to balance parallelism and overhead:

 ### 1. Single-Threaded (Fastest)

-- **Design**: The simplest approach.
-All work (I/O, deserialization, and processing) happens sequentially on the main thread.
-- **Outcome**: Surprisingly, this was the most performant model.
-The overhead of creating threads and managing communication channels outweighed the benefits of parallel execution for this specific, CPU-bound workload.
+Simplest approach with sequential processing:

 <div align="center">